kurey1/GDM-Final-Project/README.md

 - Multi‑level stages that teach one mechanic at a time
 - Light enemy interactions (stomp/attack)
 - Collect‑a‑thon style items for score and health
-- A final mastery challenge stage
+- A final challenge stage

-## Tech Stack
+## Technology
 - **Engine:** Unity
 - **Language:** C#
 - **Version Control:** Git + GitHub